 ‘Everything!’
 Ms. Dixit’s eyes were wide with excitement.
 ‘This device lets us see ghosts.
 Imagine that with some development of the technology, especially with Dr. Raman’s notes, we could find a way to communicate with these ghosts, negotiate with them, and get them on our side!
 They would give us the power to build the world we desire.’

 ‘What?
-That’s ridiculous!
-You sound deranged!
-Besides, that’s also a lot of wishful thinking.
+That’s also a lot of wishful thinking.
 Even if the technology develops enough, and that’s not a small challenge, you’re assuming that the ghosts will just work with you.
 How do you know for sure?’

-‘If they don’t comply, we find ways to make them comply!’
+‘If they don’t comply, we will find ways to make them comply!’

 ‘So they don’t get a vote either?’

 ‘It’s all for the greater good, Ravi.
 Why can’t you see it?
 With the ghosts behind us, people will fear us.
 They won’t dare go against our authority, not when that means facing their darkest fears.
 Do you see it now?
 We will be able to shape the world, just the way we want it!
-A world with no crime; a world of peace; a much better world than what we have now!’
+A world with no crime; a world of peace; a world much better than the one we have now!’

 ‘That’s not for the greater good of the world.
 It’s only for the greater good of your Company.
 You wish to establish a dictatorship, with you at the top!’